mtiews/track-my-asset/README.md

 UI development is done using Angular CLI.
 Simply run `ng serve` to run the UI without backend (backend is mocked, see `src/app/shared/services/service.providers.ts`)

 The backend is developed using Node.js, run `node server.js` to start the server.
 The Angular-based UI is served from the `dist` directory, so run `ng build` before starting the server or run `npm run buildrun`.

+## User Manual

+### Web UI

+The Web UI can be use to create, view and edit the assets.
+And to view the current values (incl.
+GPS position if available) submitted by your assets.

+### Asset API

+API to let your assets submit data points (incl.
+GPS position) to the backend services.
+The submitted data is available via the Web UI.